By Diane Spicer

 Talk to a dozen hikers, get at least a dozen opinions on which is the "best" backpacking stove.

-So I'm just one voice in many, giving you my opinion of the value inherent in this stove for the price point.
+So I'm just one voice among the hiking hordes, giving you my opinion of the value inherent in this stove for the price point.

 Here's how it goes for me.

-There are only a few things that REALLY matter to me on a hike or backpacking trip.
+There are only a few things that REALLY matter to me on a backpacking trip.

 So I'm willing to invest in technology to get that hot bowl or cup of goodness into my hands, fast.